nrwl/nx/docs/shared/migration/migration-angularjs.md

 Now, go through each component of the application and make this change.
 To make sure that you’ve really modified every component correctly, delete the template cache file (`config/app.templates.js`) that gulp generated earlier.

+{% callout type="check" title="Automate the work" %}
-> In an example like this, it’s easy enough to make this kind of change by hand.
+In an example like this, it’s easy enough to make this kind of change by hand.
 In a larger codebase, doing this manually could be very time-intensive.
 You’ll want to look into an automated tool to do this for you, such as js-codemod or generators.
+{% /callou %}

 We also need to modify the `app.js` and remove the import of `config/app.templates.js`.
 Modify it like this: